 If a transaction is expressed to be an outright sale and the sale agreement (and other documents) purports to effect an outright sale, but this does not reflect the actual agreement between the parties, the purported sale could be recharacterised as a secured loan.

 Irrespective of the label given to a transaction by the parties, the court will look at its substance (including the particular economic characteristics of the transaction) and will examine whether it creates rights and obligations consistent with a sale.

-English case law (which is only of persuasive authority in the Irish courts and is not binding on them) has established a number of key questions which must be considered when determining whether a transaction is a sale rather than a secured loan:
+English case law (for example, Re: George Inglefield, [1933] Ch.
+1, as considered and applied by the English Court of Appeal in Welsh Development Agency v.
+Export Finance Co Ltd, [1992] BCC 270) has established a number of key questions which must be considered when determining whether a transaction is a sale rather than a secured loan: